 Coeur developed the IMPACT program to help equip our leaders with the tools, resources and knowledge to take their skills to the next level.

-IMPACT's first cohort of 20 graduated on October 17, 2018 with the second cohort graduating in April 2019.
-Two more cohorts will begin in early 2019.
+IMPACT's first cohort of 20 graduated in October 2018 with the second cohort graduating in April 2019.
+Two more cohorts will begin in 2019.
 Each participant is partnered with a mentor goes through about 144 hours of instructor-led and interactive group training with follow-up work outside of the sessions.

 Palmarejo’s first IMPACTO cohort of 21 participants began November 26, 2018.